aaaYaaa2/KaomojiSearcher/README.md

 * Will improve the copy & paste issue....
 * Will make it mobile friendly.....
 * Will add a brand new icon ~
+* Will realize the login and register function, and then ... we can enjoy kaomoji that created by ourselves!